arangodb/docs/3.10/programs-arangod-rocksdb.md

 `--rocksdb.verify-sst`

-This flag specifies whether or not to validate the sst files present in the database directory provided on startup.
+This flag specifies whether or not to validate the SST files present in the database directory provided on startup.
 If set to true, during startup, all the SST files in `engine-rocksdb` of the database directory will be checked for validation and then the execution will be finished, so this parameter treats